-If you’ve been watching dance in Houston for less than a decade, it is possible the name Dana Nicolay won’t ring a bell.
-Nicolay’s company, Nicolay Dance Works, brings Timeline to The Barn (formerly Barnevelder Movement/Arts) February 28 and March 1.
+If you’ve been watching dance in Houston for less than a decade, healing it is possible the name Dana Nicolay won’t ring a bell.
+Nicolay’s company, and Nicolay Dance Works, brings Timeline to The Barn (formerly Barnevelder Movement/Arts) February 28 and March 1.

 Those longer acquainted may recall that Nicolay first arrived as a Houston Ballet apprentice in 1978 or will perhaps remember the critically-acclaimed work performed by his first repertory company, Raven Dance Project, in the 1990’s.
 A faculty member of Sam Houston State’s dance department since 1987, Nicolay has been a key player within the Southeastern Texas dance community for well over 30 years.